-Irradiance Sensor With Analog Output
+Irradiance Sensor With 4-20mA Output

 A silicon solar cell can be used as an irradiance sensor, because the short-circuit current is proportional to irradiance.
 Our sensors are built out of a monocrystalline solar cell connected to a shunt.
 Due to the low resistance of the shunt the cell operates next to short circuit.

-|Solar Cell||Monocrystalline Silicon (52 mm x 52 mm)|
+|Reference Cell||Monocrystalline Silicon (31 mm x 31 mm)|

-|Current shunt||High precision shunt resistor directly soldered to the terminals of the cell|
+|Current Shunt||High precision shunt resistor directly soldered to the terminals of the cell|